sheffler/security_guidelines/README.md

 **Controls:**

 - Require API key or OAuth for any endpoint invoking more than one vCPU-second per call.
+This ensures that only authenticated users can trigger expensive operations.
-- Apply rate limits per IP and per credential; enable circuit-breakers on error-rate spikes.
+- Apply rate limits per IP and per credential; enable circuit-breakers on error-rate spikes, temporarily halting traffic to prevent cascading failures.
-- Introduce progressive challenge (CAPTCHA or proof-of-work) after thresholds.
+- Introduce progressive challenge (CAPTCHA or proof-of-work) after a threshold of unauthenticated requests.
+This deters bots and automated scripts from overwhelming the system.
 - Cache idempotent inference results behind CDN when feasible.
+This reduces redundant compute and improves latency for common queries.
 - Export cost metrics to SIEM; alert on spikes greater than two times baseline.
 - Implement budget alerts and quota enforcement via cloud billing APIs.
 - Integrate with WAFs like Cloudflare AI Gateway for bot detection.